-“Healthy Habits” is the next installment of Willows’ Raising Great Girls speaker series.
-Alejandra Berilla and Alison Lechner, DO, experts in the field of functional nutrition, will be discussing how to teach our daughters to take a proactive approach toward health in everyday decisions.
+“Healthy Habits” was an installment of Willows’ Raising Great Girls speaker series.
+Alejandra Berilla and Alison Lechner, DO, experts in the field of functional nutrition, discussed how to teach our daughters to take a proactive approach toward health in everyday decisions.

 At Willows, we believe in an integrated and holistic education, encompassing our students’ academic, social, spiritual, and physical well-being.
 Fostering intentional decision-making in matters of bodily health not only helps prepare teenagers for the realities of adulthood, it is also necessary for their ability to focus and learn.
 It additionally encourages order and discipline in all areas of their lives and equips them to take better care of those around them.

-Alejandra Berilla and Alison Lechner will provide a unique perspective on the importance of holistic health as well as actionable advice on how to foster healthy habits in your family.
-Join us for “Healthy Habits,” a Raising Great Girls event, Wednesday, February 15 at 7PM.
+Alejandra Berilla and Alison Lechner provided a unique perspective on the importance of holistic health as well as actionable advice on how to foster healthy habits in your family.

 Alejandra Berilla was born and raised in Colombia where she received her DDS in general dentistry.
 After practicing for several years, she met her American husband and moved to the United States.
 Just two months later, she became pregnant and was diagnosed with B-Cell lymphoma.
 Fortunately, due to her health background allowing her to catch the disease early and other strokes of divine intervention, she was able to receive the treatment she needed.
 She began her chemotherapy while 17 weeks pregnant and completed the entire radiation process about one and a half years postpartum.